How it works

 She sends the removal requests

-Why your Gmail, not ours: a removal request from a third party is easy to ignore.
-A removal request from you, with verified ownership of the email being removed, carries the full force of GDPR Article 17 and CCPA.
-The nanny is the operator.
+Why this is binding: a removal request from an anonymous third party is easy to ignore.
+A request filed by your authorized agent — with verified ownership of the email being removed — carries the full force of GDPR Article 17 and CCPA.
+The nanny is your operator.
 You're the legal authority.

 4